Stark-tunable O-band single-photon sources based on deterministically fabricated quantum dot--circular Bragg gratings on silicon: Supplementary information

-\bmhead{Supplementary information}
+\section{Supplementary information}

-The Supplementary Information provides comprehensive details of the epitaxial layer structure, eCBG resonator design parameters, experimental setup, and current-voltage characteristics of the fabricated diode, along with bias-dependent optical and quantum-optical measurements and temperature-dependent optical characterization of eCBG1$_1$.
+The Supplementary Information provides comprehensive details of the epitaxial layer structure, eCBG resonator design parameters, experimental setup, and current-voltage characteristics of the fabricated diode, along with bias-dependent optical and quantum-optical measurements and temperature-dependent optical characterization of eCBG$_1$.

-\bmhead{Acknowledgements}
+\section{Acknowledgements}

-The authors thank Aris Koulas-Simos for their invaluable input in scientific discussions and Setthanat Wijitpatima helpful discussions regarding numeric modelling and device fabrication.
+The authors thank Aris Koulas-Simos for their valuable input in scientific discussions and Setthanat Wijitpatima for helpful discussions regarding numeric modelling and device fabrication.
 The authors would also like to thank Kathrin Schatke, Praphat Sonka, Heike Oppermann, and Stefan Bock for their expert technical support.